Castlery | Nov 15, 2021

 When buying a modular sofa, you can either purchase a pre-designed set of modules or invest in separate pieces and put them together yourself.
 This allows you to create a sofa that’s the perfect size and shape for your needs.

 Modular, or sectional, sofas offer a number of benefits over standard 2 and 3 seater designs.
-If you live in an apartment, or find it difficult to manoeuvre furniture into your living space, a sectional sofa makes it incredibly easy to get your new furnishing into place, no matter the size.
+If you live in an apartment, or find it difficult to maneuver furniture into your living space, a sectional sofa makes it incredibly easy to get your new furnishing into place, no matter the size.

 This is because unlike standard sofas, sectional sofas come apart.
 To move your new couch, simply separate it into its different modules and carry them to their new location one at a time.